caburj/mext/README.md

 ## whenReady

-When all js files are loaded, that is the time that we can start asking for the compiled classes from class definitions.
-The common practice is to have an entry point which is run when the dom is ready, that entry point is normally the `class Main`.
+When all js files are loaded, this is the best time to start asking for the compiled classes of the class definitions.
+The common practice is to have an entry point which is run when the dom is ready.
+We can assume that the entry point is the `class Main`.

+In the following listing, we define `class Main` then instantiate it when DOM is ready (when call to `whenReady` has resolved).

 ```js
 // app.js continued